danfmaia/CodeQuery-API/docs/prompts.md

 """
 """

-Query the project structure, then query the relevant files in order to suggest a fix.
+Query the file structure, then the relevant files in order to suggest a fix.
 ```

 ```